-Leviathan – the largest energy project in the history of the State of Israel – is reaching final stages of completion and is on schedule to deliver commercial gas sales to the Israeli domestic market and regional markets before the end of 2019.
+Leviathan – the largest energy project in the history of the State of Israel – is reaching final stages of completion and is on track to deliver commercial gas sales to the Israeli domestic market and regional markets in December 2019.

 What is happening now?

 The world's largest offshore crane vessel installed the topside units that complete the operational structure of the Leviathan Platform.
-We are conducting a series of commissioning tests before initiating first commercial gas flow, which is on track to begin before the end of 2019.
+We are conducting a series of commissioning tests before initiating first commercial gas flow, which is on track to begin in December 2019.